Albino-Warren-BSCS32E1/Connect-4/README.md

 # Connect-4
-A semestral project in Object-Oriented-Programming created using C++ and graphics.h -C++
+A semestral project in Object-Oriented-Programming created using C++ and graphics.h as well as Windows BGI
--graphics.h